State-run drug monitoring program ready to launch in Missouri - NewsBreak

 Missouri cannabis expungements off to fast start

-KANSAS CITY, Mo. — Just a few weeks after Missouri counties could start expunging marijuana cases, the marijuana advocacy group NORML says more than 3,500 Missourians have already had their past cases wiped from their records in roughly 25 counties.
-“These days it’s so easy to access someone’s criminal...
+Marijuana advocacy group NORML says more than 3,500 Missourians have already had past cases wiped from their records in roughly 25 counties.

 kttn.com